 The price is really high considering that they don’t support video hosting and you need to shell out money for hosting your videos as well.

-To be honest, Teachable is the best online course creation platform with features like one-click upsell, one-step checkout and other marketing features.
+To be honest, Teachable is the best online course creation platform with features like one-click upsell, one-step checkout, and other marketing features.
 It also has the best-in-class course compliance and certification mechanism.
 But it is not for you if you’re into memberships as well.

 Hope you found this post helpful if you have doubts leave me a comment.